Mads Juel Andersen

+Career

 Youth career

-Mads Juel Andersen started his football career at Herstedøster Idræts Club (HIC) at the age of five.
-He started because the other boys in the kindergarten already played there, and then it was a perfect way to be with his friends.
-His friends were the only reason why Andersen started playing football.
-He had previously tried his hand at some athletics, but stopped because none of the friends went to that.
+Andersen started his football career at Herstedøster at the age of five.
+He has stated that he only joined the club to be with his friends – having preferred to go into athletics instead.

-After playing nine months in Albertslund IF, Andersen joined Brøndby IF at the age of nine.
+After playing nine months in Albertslund, Andersen joined Brøndby's academy at the age of nine.

-Career

-Brøndby IF
+Brøndby

-In November 2015, Andersen penned his first professional contract with Brøndby which meant, that he permanently would be a part of the first team squad from the upcoming 2016–17 season.
-On 12 April 2015, Andersen was called up to his first-ever game for the senior squad in a match against SønderjyskE, where he remained on the bench for the whole game.
+In November 2015, Andersen penned his first professional contract with Brøndby.
+On 12 April 2015, he was named in his first squad for the club in a match against SønderjyskE, where he remained on the bench for the whole game.

 In the 2015–16 season, Andersen was only called up for one game.
-In the following season, he was loaned out to HB Køge in the Danish 1st Division until the end of 2016.
-The deal was later extended to the end of the season.
+In the following season, he was loaned out to HB Køge in the 1st Division until January, with the deal later being extended to the end of the season.
 Andersen played 25 league games and scored two goals for the club before he returned to Brøndby.

 Andersen got his debut for Brøndby in the Danish Cup against Ledøje-Smørum Fodbold, where he played all 90 minutes.
 However, he didn't make any appearances in the league for the club, before he left.

-AC Horsens
+Horsens

-On 27 September 2017 it was confirmed, that Andersen would join AC Horsens from the new year.
-From the 2018–19 season, Andersen turned in to a very important player for the club and became a starter for the team.
+On 27 September 2017 it was announced that Andersen would join Superliga side AC Horsens from the new year.
+From the 2018–19 season, Andersen turned in to a very important player for the club, becoming a regular starter for the team.
 He played 20 league games and scored three goals in that season.

 Barnsley

-On 21 June 2019, Andersen left AC Horsens to join Championship side Barnsley for a reported £900,000, signing a four-year contract.
+On 21 June 2019, Andersen left Horsens to move abroad, joining EFL Championship side Barnsley for a reported fee of £900,000 in a four-year contract.
 In his first season with the club, Andersen was a regular starter and played in almost every game.
 He scored his first goal for Barnsley in a 2–2 draw with Cardiff City on 27 January 2021.
+Andersen was appointed captain from the 2022–23 season.

 Luton Town

 On 3 July 2023, Andersen signed for newly promoted Premier League club Luton Town for an undisclosed fee.
 He scored Luton's first ever home Premier League goal on 1 September 2023 against West Ham United in a 2–1 defeat.

-Andersen was sidelined in October 2023 with a hamstring injury, followed by a recurring calf issue that limited him to just eight appearances in his debut season with Luton Town.
+Andersen was sidelined in October 2023 with a hamstring injury, followed by a recurring calf issue that limited him to just eight appearances in his debut season with Luton.
 In February 2024, he consulted a specialist to address the calf problem.

+In the 2024–25 season, Andersen once again was limited by injury issues.
+In the next season following the club's double relegation, he became a regular starter for the club in League One, making 33 appearances.